jwstegemann/fritz2/www/src/pages/docs/20_Fundamentals.md

 need here is omitted.

 Once we got our flow of data in the right shape, we can connect it to the store in order to update its state.
-This is done by so-called `handler`s.
+This is done by so-called `Handler`s.
 A handler is a method that produces the new state of the store.
 In this case we want the new input value to completely replace the old one.
 This can be done with the predefined,
 built-in `update` handler on every store: